Fidexy/Obsidian/AAE2004 Exam Notes.md

 	- Dynamically reroutes impact flights and balances arrival demand

 ## HKIA Third Runway
+Runways were classified into 3 groups in terms of:
+- Operational safety
+- Obstacle clearance
+- Airspace constraint issues
+- ATC procedures
+- Optimum mode of operations
+Non-parallel new runway options were eliminated due to the following:
+- Terrain constraints on Lantau Island South of the airport restrict the use of the non- parallel runway aircraft either departing to or arriving from the North
+- Conflicts with air traffic procedures for the existing runways
+- Clashes with traffic flying into and out of Macau and Shenzhen Airports
+- The difficulty of landing safely on a non-parallel runway without imposing very restrictive operating dependencies on the existing runways
+- Negligible gains in capacity offered by a non-parallel alignment.
 ### Option A (infeasible)
 - Construct a near-perpendicular runway to existing runways
 - Third runway can only be used for departures to the North